 There are also women whose mother or siblings have experienced infertility and were diagnosed with decreased egg quality or quantity at a young age.
 These women would also benefit greatly from understanding their egg health early in their lives.

 CRITERIA FOR PARTICIPATING

 CCRM offers women of child-bearing age an opportunity to determine the current status of their ovarian reserve through CCRM’s Fertility Assessment Program.
 In order to qualify, women must be under the age of 40, not planning to conceive within the next six months, and desire information about her current fertility status.

-Women who are on birth control pills will need to discontinue the pill for one menstrual cycle before the testing is completed.
-You can meet with the physician first before you stop the pill if you are uncomfortable stopping the birth control pills prior to your first consult.
+Women who on the pill will need to discontinue them for one menstrual cycle before the testing is completed.
+You can meet with the physician first before you stop the pill if you are uncomfortable stopping the pill prior to your first consult.
 In addition, you should consider an alternative, non-hormonal form of contraception if you are sexually active such as condoms to prevent pregnancy.

 The following services are included in CCRM’s fertility assessment program:

-Office Appointment with physician to review test results.
+- Regroup: Office Appointment with physician to review test results